intel/MigTD/readme.md

 The hash value in string will be ouput to `stdout`.
 You can also output the binary by specifing output file through `-o`.

+To use the hash generated above, bits 42:32 of `SERVTD_ATTR` (defined in [TDX Module ABI Specification](https://cdrdv2.intel.com/v1/dl/getContent/733579)) shall be set to 0.
+For example, when launching a user TD with QEMU, `migtd-attr=0x0000000000000001` or `migtd-attr=0x0000000000000000` shall be set by `-object` subcommand.

 ## How to run